International Arbitration

 Understanding and apprehending the different arbitral procedures and being able to act taking into account different cultures and foreign laws

-In arbitration, as compared to litigation, parties may face a multiplicity of applicable laws, to the merits and the procedure, and different legal cultures which are not typically taken into account in litigation.
+Parties may face (i) a multiplicity of applicable laws, to the merits and the procedure, and (ii) different legal cultures which are not typically taken into account in litigation.

 A solid understanding of your business sector